bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:19:34

-Yeah, the time warp attack is a 51% attack, basically, or requires a 51% attack.
+Yeah, the Timewarp attack is a 51% attack, basically, or requires a 51% attack.

 Speaker 0: 00:19:39

 So miners, a majority of miners is faking the timestamps, and all nodes on the network will accept this, because it's not breaking the rules.
 The nodes are just looking is this block mined in the future and is it mined at least one second previously later than like the 11 blocks before it's offline.

+Speaker 1: 00:19:58

 Exactly.

-Speaker 1: 00:19:59
+Speaker 0: 00:19:59

-So then you can mine, you can fake the timestamps to make every blocks look like it was all mined within the same minute basically yeah and then you might think it's mined within the same minute why would you want to do that well there's another part of this attack which is where you take the last block of the difficulty adjustment period and there you don't lie You just put it two hours in the future or right now, it doesn't really matter.
+So then you can mine, you can fake the timestamps to make every blocks look like it was all mined within the same minute basically

+Speaker 1: 00:20:07

+Yeah and then you might think...

+Speaker 0: 00:20:07

+Like a whole **period/block** mined within the same minute

+Speaker 1: 00:20:08

+Why would you want to do that
+Well, there's another part of this attack which is where you take the last block of the difficulty adjustment period and there you don't lie
+You just put it two hours in the future or right now, it doesn't really matter.
 If you do that in just one difficulty adjustment period, it really has almost no effect, right?
 Because the first block in that period had a real time because you weren't lying.
 The last block in the period has a real time because you weren't lying.